geojupyter/workshop-csdms2025/modules/02-new-geospatial-tools/exercise.md

 ## Step 1: Open the example Jupyter Notebook for Module 2

 1. In your repository, open `examples/module-2/example-2.ipynb`.
-1. Explore!
-Run the cells, follow the prompts.
+1. Explore! **Read and run the cells one-by-one**.

-## Step 2: Follow the instructions in the Notebook
+## Step 2: Complete the challenge in the notebook

 The Notebook contains everything you need to complete step 2 of this exercise.